42-Iniciativa-Open-Source/backend/README.md

 That's it!
 This way you will get all information about user `csouza-f`.

-The idea behind this is you pass any endpoint available by 42 after `https://iniciativa-open-source.herokuapp.com/42`
+The idea behind this is you pass any endpoint available by 42 after `https://iniciativa-open-source.herokuapp.com/42`.
+It's important to note that this endpoint make all requests already with `/v2`.

+For example, this `https://iniciativa-open-source.herokuapp.com/42/users/csouza-f` basically is `https://api.intra.42.fr/v2/users/csouza-f`.

 [Here](https://api.intra.42.fr/apidoc) you can check all endpoints available.